GLOBAL MARKETS-Stocks flatline, bond yields slide as caution replaces vaccine euphoria

 U.S. Federal Reserve Chair Jerome Powell said on Thursday that progress in developing a coronavirus vaccine was welcome news but near-term economic risks remain, underscoring the likely need for additional government stimulus.

-World stocks are up 1.3% for the week, however.
-They reached record highs on Monday when pharma giant Pfizer announced its vaccine had been effective in 90% of cases.
+World stocks are up 1.4% for the week, however.
+They reached record highs on Monday when pharma giant Pfizer Inc PFE.N announced its vaccine had been effective in 90% of cases during trials.
 Russia followed up by reporting its vaccine trial, too, had shown promise.

-European markets lost 0.1% to 0.7%, but the STOXX pan-regional index is set for a second week of big gains.
+European markets lost 0.1% to 0.7% on Friday, but the STOXX pan-regional index is set for a second week of big gains.
 It's up 5% so far this week as the vaccine news induces more investors to buy shares in banks and travel firms.

 Earlier, Chinese blue-chips .CSI300 lost 1% after the Trump administration said it would ban U.S. investments in firms linked to the Chinese military.
 A series of high-profile bond defaults by state-owned enterprises also weighed.